apple/swift-argument-parser/CONTRIBUTING.md

 ---

-Before submitting the pull request, please make sure you have tested your changes and that they follow the Swift project [guidelines for contributing code](https://swift.org/contributing/#contributing-code).
+Before submitting a pull request, please make sure you have tested your changes and that they follow the Swift project [guidelines for contributing code](https://swift.org/contributing/#contributing-code).